-San Diego Boating Accident Lawyers
+San Diego Boating Accident Attorneys

-The experienced San Diego boat accident lawyers at Bisnar Chase have helped numerous clients obtain fair and full compensation for their significant losses.
+The experienced San Diego Boating Accident Lawyers at Bisnar Chase have helped numerous clients obtain fair and full compensation for their significant losses.
 We work on a contingency fee basis, which means that you do not pay any fees unless we recover compensation for you.

-CA Boating Accident Statistics
+San Diego, CA Boating Accident Statistics

-According to the Division of Boating and Waterways, there were 195 boating accidents in Southern California in the year 2012.
+According to the Division of Boating and Waterways, in one year, there were 195 boating accidents in Southern California.
 In those accidents, 77 people were injured and 16 were killed.
 About 41 percent of all California boating accidents occurred in Southern California, as well as 31 percent of the injuries 30 percent of the fatalities suffered in statewide boating accidents.

-Types of Boating Accidents
+Types of San Diego Boating Accidents

 - Collisions between boats